martin5709/Group83-MLOps-02476/reports/README.md

 >
 > Answer:

-We implimented a pre-commit.yaml file which checks if the code follows the PEP8 standard.
+We implemented a pre-commit.yaml file which checks if the code follows the PEP8 standard.
 We added some exceptions to this, e.g. in train.py we had dependencies which the linter could not find, so we allowed them not to be checked by said linter.
 The linter in question was ruff.
 The pre-commit.yaml file automatically format the code after the first commit.